 1. Stunning design

 The illustrations and layout you use should make it easy for potential customers to quickly scan the sheet.

 Instead, focus on clean design with strong product highlights that make your sell sheet both informative and visually appealing.

-For small businesses without a designer on staff, design service or a freelancer can help you create an effective layout.
+For small businesses without a designer on staff, a design service or a freelancer can help you create an effective layout.

 2. Engaging copy

-From social media posts to advertisements, good sales copy needs to fit the space in order to be effective.
+From social media posts to advertisements, good sales copy needs to fit the relevant space in order to be effective.
 It’s no different with a sell sheet.

-Use copy that highlights the features of your product and explains how it benefits potential customers.
+Craft copy that highlights the features of your product and explains how it benefits potential customers.

-And the copy doesn’t always need to read like a sales pitch.
-You can also highlight product features that appeal to your target audience, like affordable pricing or financing options.
+And remember, your copy doesn’t always need to read like a sales pitch.
+You can also highlight product features that appeal to your target audiences, like affordable pricing or financing options.